Rob. A!

 Rob.
-A! (born Robert Lamont Allen) is an American singer-songwriter and record producer.
-He is popular for his freestyle songwriting approach that gave him the nickname "The Jay-Z of R&B".
+A! (born Robert Lamont Allen on June 2, 1985) was an American singer, songwriter, and record producer.
+He was popular for his freestyle songwriting approach that gave him the nickname "The Jay-Z of R&B".

 He got his break as a songwriter in early 2008 when he collaborated with Andre Merritt, Chris Brown and Brian Kennedy.
 The collaboration climbed him to a multi-platinum songwriter status with two No. 1 records back to back in June 2009.

 By the end of the summer of 2009, he was signed a co-publishing deal with Sony/ATV Music Publishing courtesy of the VP/Urban A&R Juan Madrid.